Have the solo trip of your dreams by picking one of these awesome places to travel alone for the first time.

 I’m a complete Italian Renaissance fan-girl and Italy’s artistic legacy is the best in the world.
 Florence, Sienna and Urbino are amongst many towns and cities that display their artistic treasures like the jewels they are.

-A well-worn cliché, I know, but Italian food is to die for.
+This a well-worn cliché, I know, but Italian food is to die for.

 Each region has its own specialities and even in the humblest establishment, you are guaranteed a first-rate meal.
 And the humblest, and most famous Italian dish of all is pizza, which is reason enough to visit Naples.